 - ½ cup strong coffee

-- 1/2 teaspoon homemade pumpkin pie spice
+- ½ teaspoon homemade pumpkin pie spice

-- 2–3 teaspoons maple syrup, to taste
+- 2-3 teaspoons pure maple syrup, or to taste

-- ½ tsp vanilla extract
+- ½ teaspoon vanilla extract

-- 3/4 cup your favorite non-dairy milk (oat, coconut milk, almond milk, soy, hemp, etc.)
+- ¾ cup your favorite non-dairy milk, oat, coconut milk, almond milk, soy, hemp, etc.

 Instructions